 - a.
 Enrolment by Program Requisite Students must be active in a specific program to enrol in the course. - b.
-Program Anti-requisite Students may not be able to enrol in a course if they are active in a specific program.
-The course is substantially similar to the program's core, and thereby would not introduce the student to new content or offer learning outcomes not already provided through the program's core courses. - c.
-Major Anti-requisite Students may not be able to enrol in a course if they are active in a specific major in a program.
-The course contains substantially similar content to courses in the student's chosen major, and thereby would not introduce the student to new content or offer learning outcomes not already provided through the specified major. - d.
+Program Anti-requisite Students may not be able to core courses. - c.
+Major Anti-requisite Students may not be able to enrol in a course if they are active in a specific Major in a program.
+The course contains substantially similar content to courses in the student's chosen Major, and thereby would not introduce the student to new content or offer learning outcomes not already provided through the specified Major. - d.
 Course Pre-requisite A Pre-requisite may be approved when the prior successful completion of a course or unit of study is necessary to ensure successful progression of a student cohort. - e.
 Course Co-requisite Students may be prevented from enrolling in a course unless they are also enrolled in another specified course in the same term. - f.
-Course Pre-requisite or Co-requisite The student may only enrol in the course if they have successfully completed/have credit for; or are concurrently enrolled in another specified course. - g.
+Course Pre-requisite or Co-requisite The student may only enrol in the course if they have successfully

+- completed/have credit for; or are concurrently enrolled in another specified course. - g.
 Course Anti-requisite These may be approved to prevent a student enrolling in a course which is substantially similar to another course a student has already successfully completed in their program. - h.
 General Enrolment Requisite Limitations placed on enrolment in a specified course, based on a student's prior study outside of the University.